 - Enjoy fondue in the Latin Quarter, escargot at a classic bistro, and crepes along the Seine

-- See where Van Gogh and Picasso frequented, as well as where the movie Amelie was filmed, in Paris’ hippest neighborhood, Montmartre
+- See where Van Gogh and Picasso frequented, as well as where the movie Amelie was filmed in Montmartre, the hippest neighborhood in Paris

 - Eat the best ice cream in Paris